 With climate activism becoming a larger part of my blog I wanted to read up on plastic pollution as I continue to write about how we can help live more sustainably, Lucy Siegle’s book sounded like a great starts!

 Siegle is by far one of the most qualified people to be writing this book as in her career as a journalist, she was talking about pollution and climate activism long before it became a mainstream topic.
-Her personal and witty writing style helped keep the book interesting – because let’s face it, nearly 250 pages on plastic is not gonna be like reading Harry Potter.
+Her personal and witty writing style helped keep the book interesting – because let’s face it, nearly 250 pages on plastic is not as fun as reading fiction.
 She made sure to keep a healthy balance between facts and personal anecdotes, so we learn something but we’re also not judged for having all used single-use plastic before, or even still using it.

 Initially I wondered if I’d learn anything new, I’m absolutely not even close to being an expert on plastic pollution or the climate crisis, but I find a lot of repetition in the discussion.
 I learned so much from this, on the sheer magnitude of the problem – did you know that plastic isn’t just in the fish people eat any more but even other foods and water!?